rezafouladian/MacintoshPortable/docs/SadMac.md

 This is test [*T 1](TestManager.md#test-1-data-bus-test) when run from the [Test Manager](TestManager.md).
 ### 0F - System error before error table loaded
-A system error occurred before the errors loaded.
+A system error occurred before the errors were loaded.
+Normally you would see the "Sorry, a system error occurred" bomb screen, but that part of the OS has not loaded yet.
 The minor error code indicates what error occurred.

-Example error:
+**Example error:**
 ```
 0000000F
 00000001
 ```
+The minor code `1` indicates a bus error.
 ### 10 - Power Manager Self Test
 Example error:
 ```